Stainless steel: Precipitation hardening

+Classification systems

+Several different classification systems have been developed for designating stainless steels.
+The main system used in the United States has been the SAE steel grades numbering system.
+The SAE numbering system designates stainless steels by "Type" followed by a three-digit number and sometimes a letter suffix.
+A newer system that was jointly developed by ASTM and SAE in 1974 is The Unified Numbering System for Metals and Alloys (UNS).
+The Unified Numbering System classifies stainless steels using an alpha-numeric identifier consisting of "S" followed by five digits, although some austenitic stainless steels with high nickel content may fall into the nickel-base designation which uses "N" as the alpha identifer.
+The UNS designations incorporate previously used designations, whether from the SAE numbering system or proprietary alloy designations.
+Europe has adopted EN 10088 for classification of stainless steels.

 Corrosion resistance

 Unlike carbon steel, stainless steels do not suffer uniform corrosion when exposed to wet environments.
 Unprotected carbon steel rusts readily when exposed to a combination of air and moisture.
 The resulting iron oxide surface layer is porous and fragile.
 In addition, as iron oxide occupies a larger volume than the original steel, this layer expands and tends to flake and fall away, exposing the underlying steel to further attack.
 In comparison, stainless steels contain sufficient chromium to undergo passivation, spontaneously forming a microscopically thin inert surface film of chromium oxide by reaction with the oxygen in the air and even the small amount of dissolved oxygen in the water.
-This passive film prevents further corrosion by blocking oxygen diffusion to the steel surface and thus prevents corrosion from spreading into the bulk of the metal.[3]
-This film is self-repairing, even when scratched or temporarily disturbed by an upset condition in the environment that exceeds the inherent corrosion resistance of that grade.
+This passive film prevents further corrosion by blocking oxygen diffusion to the steel surface and thus prevents corrosion from spreading into the bulk of the metal.
+This film is self-repairing, even when scratched or temporarily disturbed by conditions that exceed the inherent corrosion resistance of that grade.

 The resistance of this film to corrosion depends upon the chemical composition of the stainless steel, chiefly the chromium content.
 It is customary to distinguish between four forms of corrosion: uniform, localized (pitting), galvanic, and SCC (stress corrosion cracking).
 Any of these forms of corrosion can occur when the grade of stainless steel is not suited for the working environment.

-The designation "CRES" refers to corrosion-resistant steel.